MWATelescope/mwa-demo/README.md

 ## Setup

-Clone this repository to a macine that meets the [system requirements](#system-requirements).
+Clone this repository to a machine that meets the [system requirements](#system-requirements).

 ```bash
 git clone https://github.com/MWATelescope/mwa-demo.git